dansinker/twomillion/README.md

 A few ground rules
 ----------------
 * This isn't _just_ about moving coins around.
 You also need to develop a site people care about: You need an editorial POV, a publishing strategy, + distro plans.
+* Your group will need to decide on an editorial direction, how to staff it, and how to achieve profitability.
+* You need to give a *TWO MINUTE PITCH* at the end of the session.
+That pitch should include:
+  * What the idea is
+  * What's your staffing look like
+  * How you allocated your budget
+  * How you're making money

 Some basic money guides